Ekam334/autostream-ai-agent/README.md

 Future improvements could include adding persistent memory using vector databases, implementing user authentication, and deploying the system using Docker for scalability.

+## Demo video
+A demo video has been uploaded showing the agent detecting high intent, answering a pricing question, collecting user details and successful lead capture using the mock tool.
 ## Setup

 ```bash